Taxation of Fringe Benefits

 - Employer-paid subscriptions to business-related publications or memberships to professional organizations related to the employer's business.

 - Employer-provided job-placement assistance is tax-free for finding jobs for employees in the same line of business as the employer and if the employee does not have the option of receiving cash instead.
 Interviewing skills instructions and resume preparation, and for executives, secretarial support and the use of a private office can also be provided as a tax-free benefit.
-If severance pay is offered as an alternative, or in addition to, job-placement assistance, then the employee is taxed on the difference between the severance pay and the value of the job-placement assistance.
+If severance pay is offered as an alternative, or in addition to, job-placement assistance, the employee is taxed on the difference between the severance pay and the value of the job-placement assistance.

 - Fringe benefits exempt only from income taxes: